Nobel Prize winner Malala visits Pakistan hometown where she was shot

 She received initial treatment in Pakistan and later was taken to England for further care.
 She stayed on to continue her education and became the youngest person to be awarded the Nobel Peace Prize in 2014.

-Yousafzai has won praise on her return home, but some critics on social media have tried to undermine her efforts to promote girls' education.
-Yousafzai told reporters Friday that she expected criticism from militants, who had a particular mindset, but doesn't understand why some educated Pakistanis oppose her.
+Malala is nonetheless a polarizing figure in Pakistan, where some critics on social media have tried to undermine her efforts to promote girls' education.
+She told reporters Friday that she expected criticism from militants, who had a particular mindset, but doesn't understand why some educated Pakistanis oppose her.

-"Those who do criticize have an absurd kind of criticism that doesn't make any sense," she said in an interview publuished Saturda in Pakistan's English-language newspaper, The News.
+"Those who do criticize have an absurd kind of criticism that doesn't make any sense," she said in an interview publuished Saturday in Pakistan's English-language newspaper, The News.

 "What I want is for people to support my purpose of education and think about the daughters of Pakistan who need an education," she said.
 "Don't think about me.
 I don't want any favor or I don't want everyone to accept me.
 All I care about is that they accept education as an issue."